adobe-research/deep-acoustic-analysis/README.md

 # Deep Acoustic Repo

 This repo contains python code for our TVCG paper ["Scene-Aware Audio Rendering via Deep Acoustic Analysis"](https://arxiv.org/abs/1911.06245).
 We include the training and testing code for reverberation (T60) and equalization (EQ) analysis.
+The conference talk at IEEE VR 2020 is [here](https://www.youtube.com/embed/3OhO2tBYyIs?start=1116).

 ## Preparation